 I’ve said it before, and I’ll say it again…

 This is because design should be instinctive and simple, where they’re seamless to our own unique world.
 They’re familiar to us.

-Because we’re surrounded by beauty, order, and simplicity in the world around us.
+Nurture is just as relevant because we’re surrounded by beauty, order, and simplicity in the world around us.
 From humans to nature to the heavens.
 Whether we know it or not, it’s there.

 We see it.
 Breathe it.
 Hear it.
 Taste it.
 Experience it.

 While we may not be able to explain the profound complexity behind these integrated systems, we can experience it.
 And these experiences provide meaning and value.